JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 ![image](https://user-images.githubusercontent.com/123400810/220660636-4098842a-a03d-4cf5-9d3f-64a8e11ed4d4.png)

 After using cfar_rect we will get two ROIs, because we have two targets.

+cfar is basis for doppler ambiguity problem solving.
+After using cfar, we will get multiple single ROI.
+This make the Algorithm keeping simple.
+If we do not use cfar, we will get the problems below:

+- we have to train model with data in dimension 50x64.
+This make model very big compare with data after cfar in like 9x7.
+- assume we have 2 targes, and each target have 4 possible velocty.
+Then we will have 16 possible combinations.
+But if we use cfar, we will get 2 single ROI.
+This means we acctually have exact only 4 possible velocty for each target.
+This make preparing dataset also much easily.

 After function cfar_rect, it is the main body for processing dataset.